Baked Crispy Chicken Tenders 🐓

 - Combine the breadcrumbs, parsley, thyme, parmesan, chilli, salt, pepper and grated lemon rind in a bowl.

-- Mix the yoghurt, water and garlic
+- Mix the yoghurt and garlic.

 - Set up a dipping station.
 Dip each tenderloin in the yoghurt mixture, then the breadcrumb mixture.
+Cover as much of the tenderloin with breadcrumbs by pushing it into the breadcrumb mixture.

 - Bake for 20-25 minutes until golden and crisp at 200 degrees celsius